PAL: History

-Color decoding methods
+Colour decoding methods

 "PAL-D", "PAL-N", "PAL-H" and "PAL-K" designations on this section describe PAL decoding methods and are unrelated to broadcast systems with similar names.

 The Telefunken licence covered any decoding method that relied on the alternating subcarrier phase to reduce phase errors, described as "PAL-D" for "delay", and "PAL-N" for "new" or "Chrominance Lock".

-This excluded very basic PAL decoders that relied on the human eye to average out the odd/even line phase errors, and in the in the early 1970s some Japanese set manufacturers developed basic decoding systems to avoid paying royalties to Telefunken.
-These variations are known as "PAL-S" (for "simple" or “Volks-PAL”), operating without a delay line and suffering from the “Hannover bars” effect.
+This excluded very basic PAL decoders that relied on the human eye to average out the odd/even line phase errors, and in the early 1970s some Japanese set manufacturers developed basic decoding systems to avoid paying royalties to Telefunken.
+These variations are known as "PAL-S" (for "simple" or "Volks-PAL"), operating without a delay line and suffering from the “Hanover bars” effect.
 An example of this solution is the Kuba Porta Color CK211P set.
 Another solution was to use a 1H analogue delay line to allow decoding of only the odd or even lines.
 For example, the chrominance on odd lines would be switched directly through to the decoder and also be stored in the delay line.
 Then, on even lines, the stored odd line would be decoded again.
 This method (known as 'gated NTSC') was adopted by Sony on their 1970s Trinitron sets (KV-1300UB to KV-1330UB), and came in two versions: "PAL-H" and "PAL-K" (averaging over multiple lines).
 It effectively treated PAL as NTSC, suffering from hue errors and other problems inherent in NTSC and required the addition of a manual hue control.